a11yproject/a11yproject.com/src/posts/are-you-making-these-five-mistakes-when-writing-alt-text.md

 	</figcaption>
 </figure>

+Notice that the alt text does not communicate <strong>what the audit results are</strong>.
 Ironically, the article was arguing for accessibility.
 But it made the point clearer.
 And for the first time, it dawned on me that I’ve been writing alt text the wrong way.

 This got me curious, so I started researching: